-It’ll give you a bird’s eye view of your audience and at the same time allow you to dive into the smallest of details.
+It’ll give you a bird’s eye view of your audience and at the same time allow you to dive into their demographics and the smallest of details.

 And you only have a few seconds to prove to them that you’re the right deal.
 How do you do that?

 Along with the other Facebook advertising tips, this one about focusing on the landing page should not be ignored if you’re serious about getting results.

-This is why you need to catch your visitors attention with a targeted landing page and convert them into a lead or customer.
+This is why you need to catch your visitors’ attention with a targeted landing page and convert them into a lead or customer.